yaskevich/signs/README.md

-# Signs
+# SIGNS

+## 🔬 meme study platform 🧮 computational memology ❤️ digital semiotics 📸

 Platform for collecting and managing **visual** (image-based) text content &mdash; everything that is related to language-alike symbolic communication in a society.
 Conceptually, it is a tool for building a **corpus of microtexts**.
 <!-- (protest/picket signs, billboards, signboards, graffiti etc.) -->

+The term *corpus* means that we deal with a *unit* (object) in its *context* (surroundings) via encoding all the information by means of *annotation* (formalized description stored separately).

+The tool can be of use for research in such disciplines as **linguistics**, **history**, **cultural anthropology**, **social studies**, **semiotics** etc.

 ### Status

-`Beta / Work In Progress` [January 2023]
+**Beta / Work In Progress** [March 2023]

 The code base is still in **experimental** phase and it is being redesigned during development and testing.
-However, the platform is used for ongoing processing of real-world data for research pruposes.
+However, the platform is used for ongoing processing of real-world data for research purposes.
 Actually, the research drives the development of the platform.

 ### Project structure

-[Telegram](https://telegram.org/) is used as a tool for crowd-sourcing and preannotating data that later are annotated via user interface of the platform.
+[Telegram](https://telegram.org/) can be used as a tool for crowd-sourcing data (and adding minimal meta-information) that later are annotated via user interface of the platform.

-Since Jan 2023 regular UI for direct uploading of images is available.
+Since January 2023 regular UI for direct uploading of images is available.
 That makes Telegram an optional data source.

 #### Components

 - server (provides API to access data, serves assets), written in JavaScript (NodeJS)
 - client (functions as user interface to all the data), written in JavaScript (Vue 3)
-- parser (extracts data from the Telegram chat), written in Python 3
+- parser (extracts data from a Telegram chat), written in Python 3

 #### Current development goals